Sinclair / Jacobson Family

 - Appears in Clutha Leader 16 September 1913, page 5.

 Glenomaru School, To the Editor.
 Sir.
-In replpy to Messrs Spence and Gee’s rambling letter of the 10th inst., we consider the composition very vague, feeble and lacking in virility, requiring no answer as it speakers for itself and carries it own condemnation on the face of it.
-Messrs Spence and Gee inform us that they alone are responisible for thier two letters and and we are indeed pleaseed that this last peroration does not represent the combined wisdom of the Glenomaru school committee, although Mr Gee still continues to sign himself chairman Glenomaru school comittee.
-We all have our weaknesses – this but be Mr Gee’s.
+In reply to Messrs Spence and Gee’s rambling letter of the 10th inst., we consider the composition very vague, feeble and lacking in virility, requiring no answer as it speakers for itself and carries it own condemnation on the face of it.
+Messrs Spence and Gee inform us that they alone are responisible for thier two letters and we are indeed pleased that this last pre-oration does not represent the combined wisdom of the Glenomaru school committee, although Mr Gee still continues to sign himself chairman Glenomaru school comittee.
+We all have our weaknesses – this be Mr Gee’s.

 - Appears in the Clutha Leader, 6 Oct 1914 page 2.